ServBay + Docker Integration FAQ

 127.0.0.1

-on the Mac host, so the port is only accessible locally and not exposed to your network.bash# Example: App in container listens on 3000, mapped to host’s 127.0.0.1:3001 docker run -d -p 127.0.0.1:3001:3000 your-docker-app-image
+for local-only access, avoiding exposure to external networks.bash# Example: App inside container listens on port 3000, mapped to host’s 127.0.0.1:3001 docker run -d -p 127.0.0.1:3001:3000 your-docker-app-image

 1

-- Open the ServBay management UI.
+- Open the ServBay management interface.

 - Click “Add Site.”